JujuAdams/Bento/docs/0.1/Adding-Destroying.md

 &nbsp;

+This page covers dynamically adjusting your UI layout after it has first been generated.

+&nbsp;

 ## Adding

 You may, from to time, need to create a UI element after an interface has been laid out.
 This might happen when constructing a server browser or an inventory etc.  This can be accomplished in both BentoScript and GML easily enough.
 The key point to remember is that you must always have a UI element "open" and that this open UI element will act as the parent for the new UI element you intend to create.